KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

 As with the proof of Lemma \ref{lemma:MaxPrincipleElliptic}, the first two summations in the expansion above are non-positive.
-However, the positivity constraint shows that this final quantity is strictly negative as well, from which we obtain a contradiction to this previous adjoint relation.
+However, the positivity constraint shows that this final term is strictly negative as well, from which we obtain a contradiction to this previous adjoint relation.
 Thus, we obtain the stated relation \eqref{eq:BoundaryEllipticUpper1}.
 It remains to prove the stated upper bound.
 To this end, we again appeal to the exact calculation in Lemma \ref{lemma:AdjointFlat} -- given $j \in \llbracket 1,m_{N}-1\rrbracket$, we have the following by continuing the previous relevant calculation: